Present additional information

 2.0 | Pop-up message

-• We only want the pop-up to show up when the viewer clicks the button.
-Therefore: hide the pop-up in the timeline by unchecking the checkboxes at the start- and endpoint of the widget in the timeline.
+• The pop-up should only appear when the viewer clicks the button.
+To achieve this: hide the pop-up in the timeline by unchecking the checkboxes at the start and end point of the widget in the timeline.

-Next, we’ll change the settings of the button so that we can toggle the pop-up on and off like a switch.
-We’d like the button to have a different look when it’s clicked:
+Next, change the settings of the button so that you can toggle the pop-up on and off like a switch.
+To give the button a different appearance when clicked:

 • Set an alternative image in the “Toggled” menu